*Postponed* NJLTAP – Compliance to the Americans with Disabilities Act (ADA) in the Public Right-of-Way

 This workshop is designed to assist local governments with an understanding of the basic minimum requirements for Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act to ensure our roadways’ pedestrian network is accessible to all pedestrians.
 These requirements apply to all state and local governments regardless of their size.
 The workshop will include a brief overview of the Americans with Disabilities Act (ADA) and the civil rights responsibilities of the public roadway owners, Section 504 of the Rehabilitation Act, Federal Highway Administration (FHWA) requirements, NJDOT requirements, and AASHTO “Green Book” requirements for the pedestrian networks along our roads.

 - Federal Laws and Regulations and local government responsibilities

 - Landmark court cases

-- Standards and proposed guidelines
+- Standards, policies and guidelines, and proposed guidelines

 - Curb Ramps